cftrebor/capstone-project/README.md

 * __Data was increased by 100x:__

+	I would:
+	* Ensure Redshift cluster was sized for such a volume, more computing resources might be necessary.
-	I would break out the staging tables into a new Redshift cluster so processing for staging does not impact warehouse processing against fact/dimension tables.
+	* Break out the staging tables into a new Redshift cluster so processing for staging data does not impact warehouse processing against the fact/dimension tables.
+	* Review current data partitioning and sorting to see if there is a partitioning/sorting strategy that would allow for better performance and storage.

-	I would also break up the data into smaller pieces and use S3 to store this data and implement Spark to process the greater amount of data in a parallel distributed fashion to prevent data processing from running past SLA or an acceptable amount of time.
+	* Implement Spark to process the greater volume of data in a parallel distributed fashion to increase efficiency of data processing.

 * __Pipelines were run on a daily basis by 7:00 am:__

-	I would break up the datasets to process only data records created/updated since the previous run of the pipeline and not always process the full datasets.
+	I would:

-	I would also ensure to implement Airflow to schedule/automate the data pipeline and enforce the 7:00 AM SLA.
+	* Implement Apache Airflow in order to schedule/automate the data pipeline and enforce the 7:00 AM SLA.
+Airflow would also allow integration into on-call paging software so an on-call resource could be engaged for follow up.

 * __Database needed to be accessed by 100+ people:__

+	I would:
-	I would break out the staging tables into a new Redshift cluster so processing for staging does not impact warehouse processing against fact/dimension tables.
+	* Break out the staging tables into a new Redshift cluster so processing for staging does not impact warehouse processing against fact/dimension tables.

-	I would  also closely analyze database table partitioning, sorting, and indexes to maximize efficiency and concurrency at the database level.
-I would also review all SQL associated with the pipeline to ensure each query performed as efficiently as possible and minimal sorts were being performed.
+	* Perform a deep analysis of the database design such as table partitioning and sorting to maximize efficiency and concurrency at the database level.